dcpedit/mod-mmm/README.md

 You can replace any of the keys in the Print Screen cluster with a rotary encoder.
 Just make sure you don't place a hotswap socket there, and solder the EC11 encoder there instead.

+Also realized the logo on the back is way too busy.
+I've changed it to be a small logo on the front in v2, which is the current version.

 ### 4) Status Panel LEDs and resistors

 These three LEDs go under the status panel (NUM1, CAP1, and SCRL1).
 The short pin of the LED goes in the square pad.
 As for the accompanying 470Ω resistors (R4, R5, and R6), orientation does not matter.
 The LEDs here can be soldered in with extra height so that they sit closer to the "window" on the case, but I have not measered out what that distance should be yet.
 Should be easy to do with some putty.